Green Line Extension: Economic effects

-The GLX is expected to have substantial economic benefits for Somerville.
-Along with Assembly station, it will increase the proportion of the city's population within walking distance of rapid transit from 15% to 85%; 192 acres of land (mostly near Union Square) were opened for redevelopment in parallel with the project.
+The GLX was expected to have substantial economic benefits for Somerville.
+Along with Assembly station, it increased the proportion of the city's population within walking distance of rapid transit from 15% to 85%; 192 acres of land (mostly near Union Square) were opened for redevelopment in parallel with the project.
 Transit construction can result in gentrification – and displacement in turn – as wealthier residents seek to live close to stations, though this varies substantially depending on other factors like development planning.
 The 1984 opening of Davis station (Somerville's only transit station until Assembly station opened in 2014) resulted in gentrification and rising housing prices in the Davis Square neighborhood.

 Residents and politicians raised concerns about gentrification and displacement resulting from the project even before construction began.
 A February 2014 study found that 740 to 810 households in the GLX corridor were at risk of displacement from projected rent increases, up to 475 at risk from conversion of apartments to condominiums, and 245 at risk from expiration of housing subsidies.
 Property tax increases were not expected to cause significant displacement.
 Some 6,300 to 9,000 new housing units would be needed by 2030 to prevent additional displacement.

 The areas around Union Square and East Somerville stations were expected to have the highest rent increases – up to 67% in some instances.
-The US2 mixed-use development in Union Square, which is primarily replacing light industrial buildings, is intended as an anti-gentrification measure by increasing housing supply and subsidizing nearby households and businesses at risk of displacement.
+The US2 mixed-use development in Union Square, which replaced light industrial buildings, was intended as an anti-gentrification measure by increasing housing supply and subsidizing nearby households and businesses at risk of displacement.
 By late 2014, both residential and commercial rents were rising more than typical in Union Square.